brucemack/microlink/README.md

 ## Cellular Data Interface

-The main reasons I used the ESP32 for WIFI connectivity is the fact that the ESP AT command set is very similar to the one used by the SIM7600 4G cellular module.
+The main reasons I used the ESP-32 for WIFI connectivity is the fact that the ESP AT command set is very similar to the one supported by the SIM7600 4G cellular module.
 I am currently working on a version of the MicroLink system that uses 4G internet connectivity.

 ## Speeds and Feeds

-* The standard audio sample rate for EchoLink is 8 kHz at 12-bits of resolution.
+* The standard audio sample rate for GSM-FR/EchoLink is 8 kHz at 12-bits of resolution.
 * The audio CODEC creates/consumes one 640 byte packet every 80ms.
 One of these packets is moved 12.5 times per second.
 * It takes the RP2040 about 7ms to decode a 4x160 byte GSM frame.
 * It takes the RP2040 about 30ms to encode a 4x160 byte GSM frame.